ACCUEIL

 3 (singleton ) at least 8HCP **

-* The opener must bid his better minor.
+* The opener must bid his best minor.

 ** Game hope at a minor or at NT.